-Table 17.
-Exploitation and valorisation plan for the Inventory of tools and resources

-Asset description BECoop inventory of tools and resources (including a virtual e-market environment for bioenergy communities) for supporting the development and operation of bioenergy communities both technical and business.
-It will be an online repository of existing open-source tools that complement the BECoop support services, which are required during the entire community bioenergy project deployment process.
-The inventory will be customized will include assessment and full profiling of the tools, alongside with empirical examples in project development actions.
-It will include technical assistance tools, business and entrepreneurial tools, and community management and Digital Social Innovation Tools.
-Creators of Asset All partners will contribute to the creation of new bioenergy communities.
+Table 17 Exploitation and valorisation plan for the Inventory of tools and resources Asset description BECoop inventory of tools and resources for supporting the development and operation of bioenergy communities both technical and business.
+It is an online repository of existing open-source tools that complement the BECoop support services, which required during the entire community bioenergy project deployment process.
+The inventory was customised to include assessment and full profiling of the tools, alongside with empirical examples in project development actions.
+It also includes technical assistance tools, business and entrepreneurial tools, and community management and Digital Social Innovation Tools.
+Creators of Asset All partners contributed to the identification and collection of the tools.
 Intended users and expected benefits from exploiting the asset RESCoops in various stages of development.
-The self -assessment function will enable them to identify the suitable tools and resources saving time and ensuring proper support to facilitate their development.
-The e-market environment will offer them also access to Authorities (municipalities, regional authorities etc) that consider promoting or participating or leading bioenergy communities.
-The inventory will ensure that they have access to all relevant information and resources to inform their specific purposes Bioenergy Industry will be able to have access Community energy market and stakeholders' insights, to search for potential synergies with bioenergy cooperatives and be informed about emerging markets and procure or provide services and products Citizens and Civil Society Organisations will have access to specialized support and information for launching grassroots bioenergy communities and/or alleviate common misconceptions about bioenergy and energy communities Intended exploitation route The BECoop inventory of tools and resources will ensure easier project development, through identifying the required technical, business, and financial CAPIDITATION FOATC development, amough identifying the required technical, business, and illiandal support of the projects and will be available through the Knowledge Exchange Platform.
-For ensuring post project sustainability we will investigate partnering KEP with existing EU platforms or pursue a standalone presence supported by those partners that will be willing to maintain it.
-Financial post project sustainability will also be explored for providing operation costs through potentially charging fees to suppliers of products and services that seek customers through the emarket environment.
+The self -assessment function enables them to identify the suitable tools and resources saving time and ensuring proper support to facilitate their development.
+The e-market environment offers them also access too.
+Authorities (municipalities, regional authorities etc) that consider promoting or participating or leading bioenergy communities.
+The inventory ensures that they have access to all relevant information and resources to inform their specific purposes.
+Bioenergy Industry is able to have access to the Community energy market and stakeholders' insights, to search for potential synergies with bioenergy cooperatives and be informed about emerging markets and procure or provide services and products.
+Citizens and Civil Society Organisations have access to specialised support and information for launching grassroots bioenergy communities and/or alleviate common misconceptions about bioenergy and energy communities.
+Intended exploitation route The BECoop inventory of tools and resources will facilitate easier project development, through identifying the required technical, business, and financial support of the projects and will be available online through the Knowledge Exchange Platform and the project website for a period of two years.
+During the two years period the partners will seek partnerships to prolong the availability of the tools.
+If no partnerships are found during the two years other options will be assessed (e.g. g. uploading the material in open repositories and knowledge bases i.e. Knowledge4Policy - K4P)

-Table 18.
-Actions needed for the exploitation and valorisation of the Inventory of tools and resources
+Table 18 Actions needed for the exploitation and valorisation of the Inventory of tools and resources

 What?
 By Who?
 When?
-IPR The main IPR protection measure, which is considered as necessary, for BECoop publications is copyright CIRCE Upon approval and publication of the relevant deliverables by the EC Communication and dissemination Promotion and dissemination of material through the BECoop communication channels (BECoop website, social media, newsletter, press releases), presentations by partners to various events and conferences and though BECoop partners networks.
-Q- PLAN, IEECP By M18
+IPR The main IPR protection measure, which is considered as necessary, for BECoop publications is copyright.
+CIRCE Upon approval and publication of the relevant deliverables by the EC.
+Communication and dissemination Promotion and dissemination of material through the BECoop communication channels (BECoop website, social media, newsletter, press releases), presentations by partners to various events and conferences and through BECoop partners networks.
+Q-PLAN, IEECP Completed by M36